phunt/demoSecureMCP/docs/DOCKER.md

 # Docker Compose Configuration

-This document describes the Docker Compose setup for the Secure MCP Server project.
+This document describes the Docker Compose setup for the demoSecureMCP project.

 ## Overview